-Francisco Vasquez de Coronado pursued a vision quest in 1540.
-Leading an army of 1,200 men, Coronado made his way into he country north of Mexico.
-Six months into the march he rode into a cluster of Zuni pueblos, Cibola, near present-day Gallup.
-He attacked the Zuni at Hawikuh, taking over that principal town and its food stores for his famished soldiers.
+In 1540, Francisco Vasquez de Coronado led an expedition to establish a new colony for Spain while looking for the fabled Seven Cities of Gold--Cibola.
+Leading an army of 1,200 men, most of which were Aztecs, Coronado made his way into the country north of Mexico.
+Six months into the march, they rode into a cluster of Zuni pueblos, Cibola, near present-day Gallup.
+He attacked the Zuni at Hawikuh, taking over the principal pueblo and its food stores for his famished soldiers.

 Colonizers and Missionaries

 Nearly 60 years passed before Spaniards came to New Mexico to stay.
 New Spain's frontier had slowly advanced with the discovery of silver in northern Mexico.
 In 1581, explorers began prospecting for silver in the land of the Pueblos.
 Their failures foreshadowed a truth that determined much of Spanish New Mexico's history: that province held neither golden cities nor ready riches.
 But the fact that settlers could farm and herd there focused the joint strategies of Cross and Crown: Pueblo Indians could be converted and their lands colonized.